Chapter 13 Repayment Plan

 Sample Chapter 13 Repayment Plan Outline

-The first part of a Chapter 13 repayment plan generally consists of a notice to creditors: what they must do to file a proof of claim and how they may object to the repayment plan if they wish.
+The first part of a Chapter 13 repayment plan generally starts with a notice to creditors: what they must do to file a proof of claim and how they may object to the repayment plan if they wish.
 Generally, a creditor can object to the plan by filing a written notice to the court and serving the notice upon the debtor, trustee, or other parties in interest no less than 8 days before the date set for the first meeting of creditors; otherwise the court may confirm the plan as drafted.
-The rest of the plan will generally have 1 or more of the following sections:
+The rest of the plan will have 1 or more of these sections:

 Because of the length of time of a chapter 13 bankruptcy, secured creditors may require adequate protection payments to protect their property until the plan is confirmed.
 The trustee generally pays these from the first payment that you make, which must be within 30 days after you file your petition.